 The 2010-11 Cold Weather Challenge is still underway, though you wouldn’t know it from our total lack of hype.
 See the current entries below, including very impressive entries from Alan, Luigi, and Gavin, and be sure to track and post your 10-mile-plus scooter rides at or below freezing temperatures.
-We recommend staying off snowy/icy roads, […]
+We recommend staying off snowy/icy roads, but when the roads and the sky are clear, get out there and ride!
+We’ll have this all a bit more organized ASAP.
+Thanks!

-UPDATE: As of early January 2011, Lance has allegedly notified dealers they’ll be taking over the western U.S. from Carter Brothers.
 Mike Hickman, National Sales Manager of Lance Powersports, contacted us regarding the rumors that Lance will replace Carter Brothers as SYM’s U.S. importer.

 Bosco on Modern Buddy beats us to the scoop: 161cc fuel-injected Genuine Buddy in three new colors for 2011.
 If they can keep the price reasonably close to the carbureted models, these will rule the scooter market.